Steve Nash: College career

-In the 1995–96 season, Nash began attracting the attention of the national media and professional scouts.
+In the 1995–96 season, Nash began attracting the attention of national media and professional scouts.
 He had spent the previous summer honing his skills, playing with the Canadian national team and working out with established NBA players Jason Kidd and Gary Payton.
 Santa Clara again captured the WCC title, and for the second consecutive year, Nash was named Conference Player of the Year, the first Bronco to repeat since Kurt Rambis.
 He scored 28 points in leading the No. 10 seed Broncos to a first-round upset win over No. 7 seed Maryland, but then the Broncos were eliminated by Kansas.
 Nash's performances ensured that he earned an honourable mention All-America as a senior by The Associated Press and the USBWA.
 He also finished his career as Santa Clara's all-time leader in assists (510), free throw percentage (.862), and made and attempted three-pointers (263–656).
 He remains third on the school's all-time scoring list (1,689) and holds Santa Clara's single-season free throw percentage record (.894).
 In September 2006, Nash's jersey was retired, becoming the first Santa Clara student-athlete to receive that honour.

 Professional career

 Phoenix Suns (1996–1998)

 After graduating with a degree in sociology, Nash was selected 15th overall by the Phoenix Suns in the first round of the 1996 NBA draft.
 Upon hearing the draft announcement, Suns fans booed in disapproval of the relatively unknown player.
 This was because despite his impressive college accomplishments, Nash had not played in one of the major college conferences.
 A major influence in Phoenix's choice was assistant coach Donnie Nelson, who met Nash back in high school as he was coached by Nelson's friend Ken Shields, and would eventually befriend the player as he played in Santa Clara.
 During his first two seasons in the NBA, Nash played a supporting role behind NBA star point guards Kevin Johnson, Sam Cassell, and later, Jason Kidd.
 Both Johnson and Cassell had NBA Finals experience, while Kidd was the second overall pick in the 1994 NBA draft and already an All-Star when he arrived at Phoenix.

-In his rookie season, Nash only managed 10.5 minutes a game, but in his second season, his playing time increased significantly and he was even ranked 13th in the league for three-point field-goal percentage.
-Nevertheless, the Canadian's tenure with the Suns did not last.
-Nelson had just taken a job as assistant general manager of the Dallas Mavericks under his father, Don Nelson, and convinced him to acquire the under-utilised Nash.
-Following the 1998 NBA draft, Nash was traded from the Suns to the Mavericks in exchange for Martin Müürsepp, Bubba Wells, the draft rights to Pat Garrity and a first-round draft pick (who later turned out to be future Phoenix teammate Shawn Marion).
+In his rookie season, Nash only managed 10.5 minutes a game, but in his second season, his playing time increased and he ranked 13th in the league in three-point field-goal percentage.
+Nelson, who had become assistant general manager of the Dallas Mavericks under his father, Don Nelson, convinced him to acquire the under-used Nash.
+After the 1998 NBA draft, Nash was traded from the Suns to the Mavericks in exchange for Martin Müürsepp, Bubba Wells, the draft rights to Pat Garrity, and a first-round draft pick (later used to draft future Phoenix teammate Shawn Marion).